ibm-ecosystem-engineering/Watson-Speech/STTApplication/readme.md

 The application will listen on port 8080.

 ### 3. Test
-Access the application in your browser using the following URL.
+Access the application in your browser with the following URL.
 ```
 http://localhost:8080
 ```